2018 is here and brings the well-known New Year’s Resolutions.

 The New Year seems like the perfect time to start with a clean slate.

 According to research, almost fifty percent of Americans make New Year’s Resolutions.
-One of the top resolutions for most is to “Lose Weight.”
+One of the top resolutions for most is to “Lose Weight” and this is great!
 It’s exciting to know that most people’s ideal is to be in shape and get healthier.

 However, did you know that the life expectancy of most people’s resolutions is about a month.
 By the end of January, 1 in 3 people have already ditched their resolution, and only 8% of those resolutioners achieve their goal, according research published in the Journal of Clinical Psychology.